jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

       answer: "<p>The classic fixed prosthesis is cemented to the remaining natural teeth, previously worn and turned into stumps.
-They usually consist of a porcelain coated metal core, although it is currently possible to make them from pure ceramics or upon a white core based on zirconia.
+They usually consist of a porcelain coated metal core, although it is currently possible to make them from pure ceramics or upon a white core based on Zirconia.
 Generally, due to their greater naturalness and translucency, the total-ceramic structures are indicated for the anterior teeth and, due to their greater resistance, those the metal core for the posterior ones.</p>\n"